 Q: What are some common drill press accessories?

-A: Drill press accessories/add-ons upgrade the versatility and functionality of your drill press.
+A: Drill press accessories/add-ons upgrade its versatility and functionality.
 Here are some of the most common ones: